 Osisko's assets include a portfolio of shares, mainly of publicly traded exploration and development mining companies.
-Osisko invests, and intends to continue to invest, from time to time, in equity of companies where it holds a royalty, stream or other interest and in various companies within the mining industry for investment purposes and with the objective of improving its ability to acquire future royalties, streams or other interests.
-In addition to investment objectives, in some cases, Osisko may decide to take a more active role, including providing management personnel and/or administrative support, as well as nominating individuals to the investee's board of directors.
-These investments are reflected in investments in associates in the consolidated financial statements and include mainly Osisko Development and Osisko Mining Inc.
+In certain instances, Osisko may invest in equity of companies concurrently with the acquisition of royalty, stream or similar interests or with the objective of improving its ability to acquire future royalties, streams or similar interests.
+Certain investment positions may be considered as associates from an accounting perspective as a result of the ownership held, nomination rights to the investee's board of directors and other facts and circumstances.